Holy Fire (2018): Progression

-Impact
+Effects

 By August 8, thirteen cabins had been destroyed in Holy Jim (sic - impacted cabins are in Trabuco).
 No major injuries were reported.
 By August 10, one home along Ortega Highway had also been destroyed, the only confirmed home in Riverside County at that time.
 By August 13, the Holy Fire had destroyed a total of 18 structures in both Orange and Riverside Counties.

 Evacuation areas

 On August 13, the neighborhoods under mandatory evacuation included: